flowchart TD

 \[ \theta_t^{(i)} = \left(1 - (1 - \eta \Lambda_i)^t\right) \theta^{\ast (i)} . \]

 High curvature directions converge quickly, low curvature directions slowly.
 Stopping at finite \(t\) leaves the slow directions only partially fit.
-The shrinkage factor \(1 - (1 - \eta \Lambda_i)^t\) approximates the \(L_2\) factor \(\Lambda_i / (\Lambda_i + \lambda)\) with the identification \(\lambda \approx 1 / (\eta t)\).
-Training for fewer iterations is thus quantitatively similar to imposing a stronger weight decay penalty, which is why early stopping is sometimes called a regularizer that costs nothing to evaluate.
+The shrinkage factor \(1 - (1 - \eta \Lambda_i)^t\) approximates the \(L_2\) factor \(\Lambda_i / (\Lambda_i + \lambda)\) from the previous section.
+To see the correspondence, expand for small step sizes: \((1 - \eta \Lambda_i)^t \approx e^{-\eta \Lambda_i t}\), and a first order expansion of \(1 - e^{-\eta \Lambda_i t}\) against \(\Lambda_i / (\Lambda_i + \lambda)\) matches when

 210.2.2 2.2 Practical Considerations

-stop() # restore ckpt210.3 3.
+210.3 3.
 Label Smoothing

-Hard one-hot targets push the network to drive the correct logit toward \(+\infty\) relative to the others, encouraging overconfident and poorly calibrated predictions.
+Hard one hot targets push the network to drive the correct logit toward \(+\infty\) relative to the others, encouraging overconfident and poorly calibrated predictions.
 Label smoothing softens the target distribution.
 For \(K\) classes and smoothing strength \(\epsilon\), the target for the true class \(y\) becomes

 \[ q_k = (1 - \epsilon)\,\mathbb{1}[k = y] + \frac{\epsilon}{K}, \]